Macroscopic production of highly nuclear-spin-polarized molecules from IR-excitation and photodissociation of molecular beams: Introduction

-The production of nuclear spin polarization is important in several fields, including the study of spin-dependent effects in particle and nuclear physics~\cite{steffens}, and in applications of nuclear magnetic resonance (NMR) ~\cite{green, keshari, levitt}.
-However, current methods for producing highly spin-polarized molecules, such as molecular-beam separation techniques, polarization through ``brute force'' cryogenic cooling, dynamic nuclear polarization (DNP), and pulsed-laser excitation of molecular beams, have significant limitations for many applications.
+The production of nuclear spin polarization is important in several fields, including the study of spin-dependent effects in particle and nuclear physics~\cite{steffens}, and in applications of solid-state hyperpolarized nuclear magnetic resonance (NMR) ~\cite{halse, merritt, weber}.
+However, current methods for producing highly spin-polarized molecules, such as molecular-beam separation techniques, polarization through ``brute force'' cryogenic cooling, dynamic nuclear polarization (DNP), and pulsed-laser excitation of molecular beams, have significant production and polarization limitations for many applications.

-Molecular-beam separation techniques, using electric or magnetic field gradients, can produce ${\sim}100{\%}$ nuclear-spin-polarized molecules, however only microscopic production rates have been demonstrated of ${\sim}3\times10^{12}$ for ortho-H\textsubscript{2} and ${\sim}5\times10^{11}$ s\textsuperscript{-1} for ortho-D\textsubscript{2}~\cite{yu}, and below ${\sim}10^{9}$ for ortho-H\textsubscript{2}O~\cite{kravchuk,horke}, many orders of magnitude lower than required for most applications.